pprathameshmore/ZealMathOlympiad/README.md

 Features:

-Registration for competition through the app.
+-Registration for competition through the app.

-Provide study materials(PDFs).
+-Provide study materials(PDFs).

-Videos tutorials.
+-Videos tutorials.

-Practice tests for competition (Web Portal for tests).
+-Practice tests for competition (Web Portal for tests).

-The user can receive important notification about competition.
+-The user can receive important notification about competition.